-Kurilian Bobtails are one of the few breeds that are considered natural breeds.
-It means that this cat breed was developed without the need for human intervention.
-Kurilian Bobtails originated in Japan.
-They have a wild appearance and are robust, and has a solid body.
-Shorthaired Kurilian Bobtails have semi-cobby and a distinct short and fluffy tail.
+Kurilian Bobtails are one of the few cat breeds that are considered natural.
+This means that they were developed without the need for human intervention.
+Kurilian Bobtails originated on the Sakhalin and Kuril Islands in Russia.
+They have a wild appearance, a robust, solid body, and a distinct short and fluffy tail.

 These playful cats are recognized for their high level of intelligence.
 They are easy to train and a joy to interact with.
 Kurilian Bobtails are known to be great for families with children and other pets due to being friendly, tolerant and adaptable.
-They get along very well with kids and animals.
-They are gentle yet friendly; that’s why this cat breed is getting the attention of both fancier and enthusiasts.
+They get along very well with kids and other animals.
+They are gentle yet friendly; that’s why this cat breed gets lots of attention from both fanciers and enthusiasts.

 Kurilian Bobtails are best recognised for their pom-pom-like tails.
 They are intelligent, independent, and affectionate.
-They love sitting on the lap of or sleep in bed with their human companion.
+They love sitting on the lap of or sleeping in bed with their human companion.
 Their gentle nature makes them an exceptional fit for families with kids, other cats, and cat-friendly dogs.
-Whichever coat length, their coat does not mat or tangle easily and only require regular brushing to maintain it in excellent condition.
+Their short coat does not mat or tangle easily and they only require weekly brushing to maintain its condition.

-This sturdy cat breed is medium to large and has a wild appearance and substantial and robust boning.
+This sturdy cat breed is medium to large with a wild look and substantial and robust boning.
 But even though they appear to be strong and hefty, Kurilian Bobtails are very calm and gentle.

 Kurilian Bobtail cats have a moderate activity level.
-Though they are branded as the clowns of the cat world, they are constantly inquisitive, friendly, chatty and playful.
-These agile cats are remarkable jumpers and incline to study their surroundings from the house's highest point.
-An intelligent cat is shown or told only once what they are allowed or what is not.
+They are branded as the clowns of the cat world because they are constantly inquisitive, friendly, chatty and playful.
+These agile cats are remarkable jumpers and inclined to study their surroundings from the house's highest point.
+An intelligent cat, they only need to be shown or told once what is allowed and what is not.

 - Grooming: Once a Week 2/10